 Fasting during winter is easy reward:

-Ramadan 2019 is in only two and a half months - are you ready?
+Ramadan 2022 is only a few months away - are you ready?
 Winter is the perfect time to prepare for Ramadan, with the days being so short that you basically only have to skip lunch if you’re fasting.

 Don’t miss out on the opportunity to earn reward easily!
-To keep track of the recommended days for fasting, download our calendar here.
+To keep track of the recommended days for fasting, download our 'Islamic Calendar 2021'.

-It’s the season for showing care and compassion for our loved ones:
+It’s the season for caring for our loved ones:

 The harsh weather of winter leaves many people vulnerable, especially the elderly or families who struggle to pay for heating.
 As Muslims, it is important for us to regularly check up on our family, friends and neighbours during the cold season.
 A simple action, like making a colleague a cup of warm tea or sending some nourishing soup to an elderly neighbour, can go a long way.